yboetz/pyznap/README.md

     dest = ssh:22:user@host:backup/data   # Specify ssh destination
     dest_keys = /home/user/.ssh/id_rsa    # Provide key for ssh login.
 If none given, look in home dir

-I would also suggest giving file ownership to root for all files, s.t. no user can modify them:
+I would also suggest making sure that root has ownership for all files, s.t. no user can modify them.

-    chown root:root -R /etc/pyznap
+If that is not the case just run

-    chown root:root -R /opt/pyznap
+    chown root:root -R /etc/pyznap/

 #### Command line options ####